sumn2u/learn-javascript/en/interview-questions/basic-level.md

 Consider the following example:

-The reference of the 1st variable object i.e. ‘var obj’ is passed through the location of another variable i.e. ‘var obj2’ with the help of an assigned operator.
+The reference of the 1st variable object i.e. `var obj` is passed through the location of another variable i.e. `var obj2` with the help of an assigned operator.

 Example:
 ```js